kaloyan-marinov/resources-on-various-topics/2018-10-11-hh-mm-jack-diederich-stop-writing-classes.md

 Namespaces are there to help

 To echo what Raymond [Hettinger] said, ... namespaces are not for creating taxonomies, ... namespaces are for preventing name collisions.

 If you have a deep hierarchy,
 you are not doing anyone any favors...

 The [Python] Standard Library has a very flat namespace.

 ---

 exceptions are overused

-    anytime you type a class,
+Anytime you type a class,
 you should be thinking,
 "What am I doing this for?"

 ---

 guidelines for naming exceptions appropriately

-    bad:
+- bad:

   `EmptyBeerNotFoundError`

-    better:
+- better:

   `EmptyBeer`

   `BeerError`

   `BeerNotFound`

-    best:
+- best:

   You can just use [Python] Standard Library exceptions.
   People understand them.
   Unless you want to catch a very specific condition, `LookupError` is just as good as anything else.

-    if you get an email with a traceback in it, you're going to have to go read it anyway and
-    it doesn't really matter what the exception was named
+If you get an email with a traceback in it, you're going to have to go read it anyway and it doesn't really matter what the exception was named

-    another reason you don't have to complicate the names of your exceptions is [as follows]: anyone who's reading your code see the thing right after either a `raise` or an `except`
-    - it's gotta be an exception!
+Another reason you don't have to complicate the names of your exceptions is [as follows]: anyone who's reading your code [understands] that the thing right after either a `raise` or an `except` [has got to] be an exception!
-    (so adding the word `Exception` to the name of the class doesn't help)
+(So, adding the word `Exception` to the name of the class doesn't help.)

 ---

 [The Python] Standard Library has got some rusty corners but it's a pretty good example of how you should do things.

-    200k SLOC
+- 200k SLOC

-    200 top-level modules
+- 200 top-level modules

-    averages 10 files per package
+- averages 10 files per package

-    it only defines 165 Exceptions
+- it only defines 165 Exceptions

 So once again:
 any time you think you need to write an exception, you probably don't
-    (because the Python Standard Library gets along quite fine with just 165.)
+(because the Python Standard Library gets along quite fine with just 165).

 ---